brandonmarshal/lsx-demo-theme/logs/week39/logs-week39-day4.md

 -   Catchup with Zared to go over the WordPress MCP he set up yesterday
 -   Went through the setup on my Mac but ran into a connection issue
 -   Troubleshot the issue and identified it as a Cloudflare whitelisting problem
--   Waiting for an admin to whitelist my IP before we can continue — will meet again once that is resolved to test how the MCP works with the Claude agent
+-   Waited for IP to be whitelisted
+-   Tested again and it works now.

 ---